MessageBird logo

 Which is more popular, MessageBird or Vonage?

-On the Knock platform, MessageBird handled <1M messages from January 3rd to April 2nd.
-MessageBird is currently trending upward in adoption.
+On the Knock platform, MessageBird handled <1M messages from April 19th to July 16th.
+MessageBird is currently seeing declining volume.
 We don't yet have enough data for Vonage to compare popularity.

 Can I use both MessageBird and Vonage together?